CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: General CP Symmetries and CP Asymmetry

 A candidate CP-like transformation is given as

 The consistency condition of $U \rho_\Phi^*(\theta) U = \rho_\Phi(\theta')$ leads to the following relation as

 As a result, two automorphisms are allowed.
-In the case of $p=q$, this is a proper CP transformation, which induces the unique outer automorphism $u^{U(1)}_{\textrm{CP}}$ as given in Eq.~\eqref{eq:U1CP}.
-On the other hand in the case of $p=-q$ it induces an identity map
+In the case of $p=q$, this is a proper CP transformation, which is based on the unique outer automorphism $u^{U(1)}_{\textrm{CP}}$ as given in Eq.~\eqref{eq:U1CP}.
+On the other hand in the case of $p=-q$ it corresponds to an identity map

 where two exchanged fields of $\phi_p$ and $\phi_{-p}^*$ are in the same irreducible representation (class B).
 These two are kinematically mixed to be CP-like basis

 Under this automorphism there is no representation belongs to class A or C except for the trivial singlet, so that this is not a genuine CP-like transformation.